180Protocol/codaptor/README.md

 Copyright (C) 2020 Bond180 Limited

-**Important notice**: for the avoidance of doubt in the interpretation of the license terms, the copyright holders deem the following uses of Cordaptor to be 'aggregate' as opposed to 'modified versions':
+**Important notice**: for the avoidance of doubt in the interpretation of the license terms, the copyright holders commit to treat the following uses of Cordaptor as 'aggregate' as opposed to 'modified versions':
-1. Deploying embedded Cordaptor bundle JAR file into a Corda node, regardless of whether it is a file distributed as a binary or built from the source code, as long as the source code remains unmodified.
+1. Deploying embedded Cordaptor bundle JAR file into a Corda node, regardless of whether it is a file distributed as a binary or built from the source code, as long as the source code of all modules in the bundle remains unmodified.
+2. Annotating application code with annotation types provided by Cordaptor in order to fine-tune the behaviour of Cordaptor components interacting with the application code.
-2. Creating extensions for Cordaptor using it's published microkernel's and modules' API, where the extensions' code is assembled into separate JAR files and made available for Cordaptor microkernel to dynamically discover at runtime.
+3. Creating extensions for Cordaptor using it's published microkernel's and modules' APIs, where the extensions' code is assembled into separate JAR files and made available for Cordaptor microkernel to dynamically discover at runtime.
+For clarity's sake, code constituting published APIs must be appropriately annotated, see [Extending Cordaptor](./docs/extensions.md) for further details.
-3. Including Cordaptor as a component of a broader application architecture where other components interact with it using network protocols.
+4. Including Cordaptor as a component of a broader application architecture where other components interact with it using network communication protocols regardless of how Cordaptor is deployed and configured.

+The intent of using AGPL is to protect the interests of the Cordaptor user community and ensure any bug fixes and important new features developed by some users become available to everyone else.
+It is not the intent of using AGPL to force disclose of any proprietary application code relying on Cordaptor.